In this section

 Visiting Artists and Guest Lecturers

 The Department of Art and Art History regularly hosts local, national, and international artists.
-For a list of visiting artists and guest lecturers, see Visiting Artists and Guest Lecturers in Art History pages.
+See Visiting Artists and Guest Lecturers in Art History pages for more information.